 For example, let’s say you have been operating a side business as a sole proprietor, making porch swings.
-One swing out of hundreds breaks, injures a person, and you’re being personally sued for $1 million.
-If you had set up any of these other business entities, such as an LLC, you’d have a better chance for making a case that your personal assets are off limits.
+One swing out of hundreds of breaks injures a person, and you’re being personally sued for $1 million.
+If you had set up any of these other business entities, such as an LLC, you’d have a better chance of making a case that your personal assets are off limits.
 After all, LLC stands for “limited liability company.”

 However, simply having an LLC isn’t enough…if you’ve never bothered separating business and personal expenses!
 The judge might allow the injured person to go after your personal assets – from your home to your savings accounts – instead of the $1,500 in your business account.

 Now that we have your attention about the importance of selecting the right entity – and separating business and personal expenses – take action.
 Contact a qualified CPA, like members of our team at Robert P Russo CPA, to analyze which business structure is best for you.